mongodb-appeng/aws-jam/Text.md

 # Task 1
 # Find Your S3 Bucket
 # Background
-You've been asked to calculate the total number of offices supplies that were sold to our Lithuanian customers through offline sales channels.
+You've been asked to calculate the total number of office supplies that were sold to our Lithuanian customers through offline sales channels.
 The raw data is buried within a mass of CSV data stored in an S3 bucket.
 You need to link a new Atlas Data Lake to that data, and then run an aggregation to find the answer.

 # Instructions
 Find the name of the single S3 bucket in your AWS account – this is the answer for this task (and you'll need it again later).

 ## Clue
 ### How to find my S3 bucket name
+Click the button at the top of the page to open the AWS console.
 Use the AWS console or CLI to navigate to the account's S3 buckets and take a note of the bucket's name – you need to provide this name as your answer to complete this task.

 # Task 2
 # Create MongoDB Atlas account and a database user